 With this finish, our objects will take on a patina over time and with use.

-This finish is recommended for indoor use.
+This finish is recommended for interior use.

 Use a soft sponge and warm soapy water, rinse then dry carefully with a soft cloth.